SzilvasiPeter/roadmapsh-devops/README.md

 # roadmapsh-devops
-Solutions for the DevOps projects in roadmap.sh
+Solutions for the DevOps projects in roadmap.sh written in Rust